syncfusion-content/flutter-docs/Flutter/barcode/how-to.md

 ---
 layout: post
-title: Widget Pointer in Flutter Radial Gauge widget | Syncfusion
+title: Barcode widget in FlutterFlow framework | Syncfusion
-description: Learn here all about adding and customizing Widget Pointer of Syncfusion Flutter Radial Gauge (SfRadialGauge) widget and more.
+description: Learn here all about adding Syncfusion Barcode widget in FlutterFlow framework.
-platform: Flutter
+platform: flutter
-control: SfRadialGauge
+control: SfBarcodeGenerator
 documentation: ug
 ---

-# How to add Syncfusion Barcode Widget in FlutterFlow framework?
+# How to add Syncfusion Barcode widget in FlutterFlow framework?

 ## Overview of FlutterFlow